brandonburkett/keiko/README.md

 * Supports restarting the keiko session to from the beginning

 ## Tech stack
-* Project generated with vue-cli
+* Project generated with create-vue
-* Uses Vue, Vuex, and tailwind css
+* Uses Vue3, Pinia, TypeScript and tailwind css

 ---